ASG Technologies

-ASG Technologies Group, Inc., doing business as ASG Technologies, is a provider of enterprise information management and IT System Management solutions software.
+ASG Technologies Group, Inc., doing business as ASG Technologies, is a provider of enterprise information management and IT System Management Solutions Software.

 History, acquisitions and funding

 ASG Technologies was founded in 1986 by Arthur L. Allen as Allen Systems Group.

-In 2015, Allen Systems Group, became ASG Technologies Group under a consortium of new owners led by KKR & Co.
+In 2015, Allen Systems Group turned into ASG Technologies Group under a consortium of new owners led by KKR & Co.
 L.P. and Evergreen Coast Capital, with Charles Sansbury as CEO.

-In 2016, the company reported $240 million in annual revenue, 3,000 customers across 60 countries and 41 offices worldwide.
+In 2016, the company had an estimated 3,000 customers across 60 countries and 41 offices worldwide.

-In 2017, Evergreen Coast Capital became the lead investor.
-As part of its evolution, ASG divested Atempo to focus on the core business.

 On March 7, 2018, ASG acquired Mowbly, an innovative business process mobility platform company.
-By acquiring Mowbly, ASG can offer business process management with a mobile-first approach.

-In April of 2021, it was announced that Rocket Software had purchased ASG for an undisclosed sum.